benhook1013/space-game/lib/components/explosion.md

 Short-lived animation played when a ship is destroyed.

-- Displays a three-frame explosion sprite animation.
+- Displays a looping explosion sprite animation cycling through three frames.
-- Removes itself from the game once the animation completes.
+- Removes itself from the game after `Constants.explosionLifetime` seconds.